 Care of the Zoo Animals

-More than 500 native, rare and endangered animals represent than 120 unique species at the Sacramento Zoo.
+Nearly 500 native, rare and endangered animals represent more than 125 unique species at the Sacramento Zoo.
 Staff strive daily to not only provide uncompromising care for the animals, but also work to conserve species and habitats around the world.
 Our staff are active leaders in the Association of Zoos and Aquariums (AZA), an organization that establishes standards for the well-being of zoo animals.
 We also make sure to listen to you and be active in addressing your questions.
 We hope that the information on this page does just that.